ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 }
 ```

-Of course all configuration options here important, but I want to highlight 2 of them:
+Of course, all configuration options here are important, but I want to highlight 2 of them:
-- ranges - information about subnets from shich ip addresses will be assigned for our pods
+- ranges - information about subnets from which IP addresses will be assigned for pods
-- routes - information on how to route trafic between nodes, as we have single node kubernetes cluster the configuration is very easy
+- routes - information on how to route traffic between nodes.
+As we have single node kubernetes cluster the configuration is very easy

-Update our kubelet config (add network-plugin configuration option)
+Update the kubelet config (add network-plugin configuration option)
 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/kubelet.service
 [Unit]